-The next sections detail the configuration involved.
+The next sections explain the configuration involved for each of the above functions.

-Figure 24 Buttons - Configuration.
+Figure 22 Buttons - Configuration.

 As stated in section 2.1, an independent tab for the parameterisation of the buttons is shown in ETS by default, initially containing only a sub-tab named Configuration.